bensomers/scrap/README.markdown

 Scrap is a Rack endpoint designed to expose various garbage and memory-related metrics about your app.
-It may be particularly useful in tracking down memory leaks.
+It may be particularly useful in tracking down memory leaks or bloated actions.

+For use in Rails apps: just add it to your Gemfile (if you're using bundler, which you probably are).
+Scrap includes a railtie that will automatically activate it.
-To use it, simply install the plugin and configure as Middleware in your application.rb ("config.middleware.use 'Scrap'").
-This will provide a new url, <code>/stats/scrap</code>, which will report a number of metrics about your app.
+For use in Rack apps: install the gem, require 'scrap', and run Scrap as a middleware.

+Scrap will provide a new url, <code>/stats/scrap</code>, which will report a number of metrics about your app.

 For an example of the output, see [TBD].

+## Dependencies

+None, really, though Scrap is intended for Linux systems.
+On OS X, the Ruby GC statistics will be displayed, but overall process memory usage will not be reported.

 ## Config